 In addition to LOCASH, Zach has also performed with chart-topping country artists such as Craig Campbell, The Swon Brothers (from NBC's "The Voice"), Josh Thompson, and Josh Gracin, and has also shared the stage or studio with Sasha McVeigh, Will Garrett, Jesse Keith Whitley, Eric Lee Beddingfield, Trig County, Cody Purvis, Dusty Hundley, Blake Hall, and others.
 Prior to joining LOCASH, Zach was the bass player for Elektra/Warner Music Nashville artist Dean Alexander, whose first single, "Live a Little," charted in the Billboard Top 50.
 When not on the road, Zach enjoys performing on Nashville's famous Broadway strip, while maintaining a steady studio and session schedule in Music City.

-Zach Fowler uses and exclusively endorses Paul Reed Smith Guitars, Lectrosonics Inc., NS Design, Gallien-Krueger, Reunion Blues Gig Bags, Pig Hog Cables, D'Addario Strings/Planet Waves, Hercules Stands, Backbeat, Westone Audio, and Radial Engineering.
+Zach Fowler uses and exclusively endorses Paul Reed Smith Guitars, Lectrosonics Inc., NS Design, Gallien-Krueger, Reunion Blues Gig Bags, Pig Hog Cables, Ernie Ball Strings/Music Man Basses, Hercules Stands, Backbeat, Westone Audio, and Radial Engineering.